 SoccerHelp Home Page

-4-Step Plan to Successfully Motivate Players, Teams, Athletes and StudentsWhy Every Coach, Parent, Teacher and Manager Needs a Motivational Plan.
+How to Motivate Players, Teams, Athletes and StudentsWhy Every Coach, Parent, Teacher and Manager Needs a Motivational Plan.
 One of the most important things I have learned is that every coach, supervisor, teacher and parent needs a motivational plan.
 Motivation is critical and the key to success.
 Motivation is what makes us want to do things.
 It is the difference between doing something with enthusiasm, giving 100% and having a good attitude, or just doing the minimum with a bad attitude.
 4-Step Plan for Successfully Motivating Players, Students and Anyone - List, Incentivize, Praise, Reward (LIPR).
 Think of motivation as a 4-step process: List - First, make a list of the actions and behavior you want.
 (Make a list of the actions and behavior that will lead to the results you want.
 If, for example, you want your players or students to improve, your list might include practice, listening to the coach or teacher, hustle, perseverance, a positive attitude and doing their best.
 Those are fundamental habits and a way of approaching a task that will benefit them for their entire lives.
 Examples in soccer might be hustle, bravery, defense or specific actions such as following shots for rebounds or for midfielders to run back to a defensive position when your team loses the ball.
 Do NOT put results such as scoring a goal on the list because that is NOT specific enough.
 You MUST train them to consistently do the things that will RESULT in success.
 Success results from doing the right things with the right attitude.
 Incentivize - Second, incentivize your players by showing them the rewards they can earn.
 Start to encourage your players and show them the patches they can earn - the patches are an incentive and will motivate your players.
 Praise - Third, praise them every time they do what you want so they are getting praise AND feedback that they are doing the right thing.
 Give SPECIFIC praise in front of the rest of the team if possible.
 (See below for How to Give Effective Positive Encouragement and Praise That Gets the Results You Want).
 Reward - Fourth, when they do the right thing, reward them with a patch at a ceremony in front of the team and, if possible, the parents.
 This is positive reinforcement and a visible reminder of the rewards they will receive if they please the coach.
 (See below for more about how to give the patches in a ceremony).
 Tips for Developing Your Motivational Plan (Do's, Don'ts and Ideas):

 Success Results From Doing the Right Things With the Right Attitude